ModernN64SDK/n64sdkmod/DOCKER.md

 # The Docker Installation Page

+WARNING: Docker is NOT the recommended method of usage, and updating the SDK when such updates become available may be more difficult.

 To build a Docker image from the `Dockerfile` and make it available on your machine:

 1. Install Docker, e.g. `brew cask install docker` on macOS using [Homebrew](https://brew.sh)